david8zhang/guild-manager-v2/README.md

 ## Features to implement for next time:

-- Add power ups to map
-- add a warning screen when doing a hard reset

 ## Future Features (ordered by priority)

+- Hero "aura"
+- better hero designs

 - Trades with other teams
 - Hero age, stat declines